Not Enough Time To Play

 Stuck inside?
 Make cabin fever fun by trying something new.

 Set a new world record.
-The youngest person to write a bilingual book is six years old and youngest professional videogamer is six years old.
+The youngest person to write a bilingual book was six years old and youngest professional videogamer was six years old.
 Guinness World Records has a long list of records they encourage kids to break including most balloons burst in 30 seconds, tallest toilet paper tower in 30 seconds, largest bubblegum bubble, most dice stacked with chopsticks in a minute.
 Check out the kids’ area of the site for challenges as well as their and links for educators.

 Stage an indoor snowball battle.
 Grab some paper from the recycling pile, crumple into balls, and throw.